dac1976/CoreLibrary/README.md

 # CoreLibrary #
 ## News ##
+2026/03/01 - Added support for Google's flatbuffers.
+The ASIO network classes in CoreLibrary now support this method of (de)serialisation.
+Flatbuffer usage is a compile time option for CoreLibrary.
+This will become release v2.0.2.
+Also updated doxygen docs to match changes.

 2026/02/27 - The big library rework has been useful and, as a result, I've been able to make further improvements to the ASIO classes public interfaces so they now use `std::string_view` instead of `std::string const&` and `std::vector<char> const&` has been replaced by `std::span<const char>`.
 This allows more flexibility in what a user can pass in for arguments such as addresses and message buffers.

 2026/02/25 - Library rework is complete and unit test project and scripts have been updated.
 All 294 unit test cases are passing.
 This marks the version 2.0.0 release.